 Compound Fracture + Gushing Blood = Tourniquet

 For a compound fracture, take note of the blood coming from the wound.
-If it’s dark and slow moving, firm pressure with gauze or a clean rag should be all you need.
-Just affix it to the wound with piece of your shirt and apply a splint.
+If it’s dark and slow moving, firm pressure with a gauze or a clean rag should be all you need.
+Just affix it to the wound with a piece of your shirt and apply a splint.
 If the blood is bright red and coming out in spurts, you might need a tourniquet—sometimes thought of as the nuclear option.
 Use a piece of shirt, or if nothing else is available, rope, and place it roughly two inches above the wound toward the center of the body.
 The wider the material, the better.

 Tie the tourniquet tightly to reduce blood flow coming out of the wound.
 You can place a solid branch or stick above the material and wrap the ends around it to create a dial if needed.
-This way you can turn it more tightly than you might be able to with you hands.
+This way you can turn it more tightly than you might be able to with your hands.

 With the tourniquet in place and splint set, it’s time to get moving.
 Head toward the nearest exit from the trail and make your way back to civilization as quickly as possible.
-If you’re unable to move, or you’re with a friend who is immobilized by his wound, hopefully you have a means of connecting someone in the outside world to call for help.
+If you’re unable to move, or you’re with a friend who is immobilized by his wound, hopefully, you have a means of connecting someone in the outside world to call for help.

 Look out for signs of shock and have the wound treated by a professional as soon as possible to prevent infection.